robang74/redfishos/forum/quick-start-guide.md

 *  [x10ii-iii-agps-config-emea](https://coderus.openrepos.net/pm2/project/x10ii-iii-agps-config-emea) (check the instruction)

+> :warning: **WARNING #1**
+>
-**WARNING #1**: install the patch for being notified about updated but do not use the Patch Manager apply the patch because is not the right tool for this kind of patches.
+> install the patch for being notified about updated but do not use the Patch Manager apply the patch because is not the right tool for this kind of patches.
 Instead, explode this tarball by root in the root:

--> https://t.ly/ZJMA (or scan the QR-code in the screenshots)
+* https://t.ly/ZJMA (or scan the QR-code in the screenshots)

+> :warning: **WARNING #2**
+>
-**WARNING #2**: filesystem overlay tricks too old versions of filesystem utils like cp and tar but possibly also prevents that modem/GPS can be correctly configured.
+>  filesystem overlay tricks too old versions of filesystem utils like cp and tar but possibly also prevents that modem/GPS can be correctly configured.
 Check this bug report [here](https://t.ly/omO0) for more information.

 This approach can be attempted also for other Xperia devices like `XA2`.

 The `A-GPS` configuration here proposed is Google free and it uses the Qualcomm `SUPL` hosts and it offers some others advantages ([here](https://forum.sailfishos.org/t/gps-stopped-working/1181/699)) respect the [suplpatcher](https://gitlab.com/nekrondev/suplpatcher) approach.
 Moreover it uses `HTTPS` encrypted protocol to data transfer by default.

+> :info_source: **Suggestion**
+>
-**Suggestion**: uploading the certificates / key with suplpatcher and keep the size of the new gps.conf identical with the old removing comments and adding spaces or hashes at the end will grant to bypass the overlay filesystem problem with modem/GPS (if it exists) and probably will shrink also the time for the cold start.
+> uploading the certificates / key with suplpatcher and keep the size of the new gps.conf identical with the old removing comments and adding spaces or hashes at the end will grant to bypass the overlay filesystem problem with modem/GPS (if it exists) and probably will shrink also the time for the cold start.

 ---
 **THE FOLLOWING PART OF THIS SECTION IS OBSOLETE**